Whistle Blowing

 d.
 The whistleblower is required to testify as a witness in a civil or criminal trial.

-The Policy is meant to protect genuine whistleblowers from any unfair treatment as a result of their report.
-A genuine whistleblower who files a complaint in good faith shall not be discriminated, intimated or harassed, and POLWEL Co-operative Society Limited will take reasonable and appropriate action to protect all genuine whistleblowers who file a complaint in good faith.
+The Policy is meant to protect genuine whistleblowers who report any concerns in good faith against retaliation.
+POLWEL will take reasonable and appropriate action to protect all genuine whistleblowers who file a complaint in good faith.
+Retaliation includes but is not limited to termination, demotion, harassment, or any adverse action taken against an employee for making a report or participating in an investigation.

-If an allegation is made maliciously or for personal gain, appropriate action may be taken against the whistleblower.
-This may include disciplinary action (for employee), or reporting the matter to the police (for a 3rd party).
+Conversely, if an allegation is made maliciously or for personal gain, appropriate action may be taken against the whistleblower.
+This may include disciplinary action (for employee) or reporting the matter to the police (for a third party).

 The Policy is also not a route for taking up personal grievances.
-These should continue to be taken up directly with department supervisors or the HR & Admin Department.
+These should continue to be taken up directly with the supervisors concerned or the HR Department.

 POLWEL Co-Operative Society Limited